Best Cities in Europe For Solo Female Travelers

 Though I haven’t visited Lisbon solo (I visited with a female friend), I think it is a perfect city in Europe to travel solo.

-I love the Portuguese people – they are friendly and nice.
+I love the Portuguese people – they are friendly, helpful, and nice.
 So, this makes it great for solo travelers.

 Barcelona is also one of the few cities that I actually did not visit by myself – my sister and I had a wonderful time in Barcelona.